Yug34/megalith/src/content/blog/why-i-must-be-a-great-engineer.md

 <hr />

 My mom gave up on pursuing physics because of motherhood.
-If I come into this world, I think she would’ve been one of the very best in her field.
+If I hadn't come into this world, I think she would’ve been one of the very best in her field.

 She had the conviction to stick through with it and get a master’s degree;